 The Non-Coal mining permit fee is $175.00 per year and has remained unchanged since 1993.
 The limited use permit fee is $100.00.
 At this time there is no fee for any type of permit revisions or transfers.

-The Minerals Division monitors and investigates complaints for Non-Coal Mining and Non-Mining Blasting activities throughout the State of Oklahoma.
-Although the law states that written complaints be investigated, the Division responds to all received complaints whether written, oral, or filed on the Department’s website.
-Complaint files, as well as complaint log data bases, are maintained and updated for all complaints received by the Division.
+The Minerals Program monitors and investigates complaints for Non-Coal Mining and Non-Mining Blasting activities throughout the State of Oklahoma.
+Although the law states that written complaints be investigated, the Program responds to all received complaints whether written, oral, or filed on the Department’s website.
+Complaint files, as well as complaint log data bases, are maintained and updated for all complaints received by the Program.

 A complaint investigation form is processed for each complaint and sent to the complainant and the appropriate inspector(s).
 A copy of the inspector’s investigation report, including an outline of any action which was taken, is sent to the complainant with a letter explaining the administrative process.
 If the complainant disagrees with the action, he/she may appeal the decision as outlined in the administrative process.